-Detective Mike Breenan is a tough and crude, but decorated NYPD (City) detective lieutenant with a dark side and ties to organized crime.
+Detective Mike Breenan is a tough and crude, but decorated New York City Police Department detective lieutenant with a dark side and ties to organized crime.
 He ends up killing a small-time Puerto Rican crook and threatens the witnesses to say it was self-defense.
 Young district attorney Al Reilly is sent to handle the case to get the inquiry behind the shooting.
 His case leads him to a crime boss, "Bobby Tex" Texador, whose wife is Nancy Bosch, the former lover of Reilly.
 The whole case leads to a violent struggle between the three men.

 This film contains examples of:

 - Ambiguous Ending: After quitting the Manhattan D.A. office, Reilly finds Nancy in Puerto Rico at the beach mourning Texador's death.
 He asks if they could have a second chance at a relationship, but she doesn't look at him and says nothing as the film ends.

 - Death by Irony: In the final confrontation with Nick and Reilly, Mike is shot dead by a detective nicknamed "The Virgin" because he's never fired his gun in the line of duty.
 Mike even lampshades this before dying.

-- Downer Ending: Mike kills Texador and his gang before he gets killed himself, but the NYPD is hushing up the incident just to avoid the embarrassment for Quinn's senatoral campaign.
+- Downer Ending: Mike kills Texador and his gang before he gets killed himself, but the NYCPD is hushing up the incident just to avoid the embarrassment for Quinn's senatoral campaign.
 Reilly threatens to go to the papers, but he can't because of information about his late father's sleazy activities would prevent his mother from getting the pension.
 A frustrated Reilly quits and goes off to find a mourning Nancy, asking if they could have a second chance at a relationship.

-- Greater-Scope Villain: NYPD Head of the District Attorneys Homicide Bureau Kevin Quinn has Mike kill Texador and his gang so he can erase his past as he runs for state Senate.
+- Greater-Scope Villain: NYCPD Head of the District Attorneys Homicide Bureau Kevin Quinn has Mike kill Texador and his gang so he can erase his past as he runs for state Senate.